 Essiac and stevia make a great team.
 Stevia is an intensely sweet-tasting plant that has been used by humans since the 16th century.
 It is non-calorie and all-natural.

 We have heard good feedback from essiac users who add stevia to their tea to make the taste more palatable.
 Essiac and stevia are commonly used together.
-You see, essiac tea isn't known for it's great taste - people take it for the medicinal properties (although some people like it!)
-Adding something that is not sugar-based to help the taste can be a great help for those who aren't big fans of plain essiac.
-Your options of what you can add without influencing essiac' effects include: lemon juice, fruit/vegetable juice (all-natural), honey, peppermint, and stevia.
+You see, essiac tea isn't known for it's great taste - people take it for the medicinal properties (although some people do love the taste!)
+Adding something that is not sugar-based to help change the taste can be a great help for those who aren't big fans of plain essiac.
+Your options of what you can add without influencing the effects of essiac include: lemon juice, fruit/vegetable juice (all-natural), honey, peppermint, and stevia.

-We prefer the taste of our essiac tea with a little stevia added, and we think you will too!
-With stevia, just a tiny bit goes a long way, so both of the products shown below should last at least six months, even if you take the aggressive dose of essiac three times per day.
+We love how essiac tastes with a little stevia added, and we think you will too!
+With stevia, just a tiny bit goes a long way, so both of the products shown below should last at least six months, even if you take the aggressive dose of essiac (which is 3 oz. three times per day).
 The cool thing is that stevia can also provide some health benefits of it's own.
 To learn more about them, scroll down!

 Research has shown that stevia sweeteners do not contribute calories or carbohydrates to the diet.
 It also has demonstrated that stevia doesn't affect blood glucose or insulin when ingested.
-Stevia also shows little to no effect on blood pressure or body weight, unlike sugar.
+Furthermore, stevia shows little to no effect on blood pressure or body weight, unlike sugar.

 2. Weight control

-Stevia can replace sugar in the diet to help with weight control.
+Stevia can replace added sugar in the diet to help with weight control.
 The intake of added sugars has been shown to contribute an average of 16 percent to the total calories in an average American diet.
-Stevia can be included as part of a well-balanced diet to help reduce energy intake without sacrificing taste.
+Stevia can be included as part of a well-balanced diet to help reduce energy intake - without sacrificing taste.